MuzzammilShah/Road-to-AI/docs/blog/posts/post-1.md

 In the second image above, we can see three different functionalities which MCP offers: Tools, Resources and Prompt Templates.
 So how do we utilize them?

 1. **Defining a Tool**
-    - MCP provides SDK's for building servers and clients in a variety of languages.
+    - MCP provides SDKs for building servers and clients in a variety of languages.
-    - One such is Python MCP SDK, it makes it very easy to declare tools.
+    - One such is the Python MCP SDK; it makes it very easy to declare tools.

     **Code that can be written in the MCP Server:**

     ```
     @mcp.tool()
-    def add(a: int, b:int) -> int:
+    def add(a: int, b: int) -> int:
         """
         Args:
             a: First number to add